alanpqs/t_training/README.markdown

 #Tickets for Training

-A world directory of training resources
+A world directory of training resources -
-*FREE for training professionals everywhere*
+*FREE* for training professionals everywhere -
-From [PQS Associates]
+From *PQS Associates*